algorithmiaio/api-docs/source/includes/_bounties.md

 If you are an algorithm developer and see an interesting bounty that you want to solve, you can submit the solution to fulfill the bounty.

 To fulfill a bounty, make sure you have published the algorithm publicly.
 The algorithm can be either open or closed source.
-Next, navigate to the bounty page and click the “Fulfill Bounty” button.
+Next, navigate to the bounty page and click the “Fulfill Bounty" button.
 At this point, you will be shown a dialog box with the Algorithmia Bounty Terms & Agreement.
 After you read the agreement, select your algorithm from the drop-down menu at the bottom and click the “I agree to terms and submit algorithm for review” button.
 The bounty poster will have 30 days to review the algorithm, give you feedback, and ultimately pay the bounty out if the algorithm is accepted.